 Marketing Brand Director, Ferrero USA, Inc.

-Ferrero’s Butterfinger business, unlocking 15% growth on the core portfolio and managing a cross-functional team of internal associates and agency partners focusing on the day-to-day operations and long-term strategy of the business.
+Miguel Zorrilla is the senior director of marketing at Ferrero USA.
+Over the last two years, he has led Ferrero’s Butterfinger business, unlocking 15% growth on the core business and managing a cross-functional team that executes on projects across the Butterfinger business.
 Before joining the team at Ferrero, Miguel worked at Mars Wrigley in a variety of roles focusing on brand management and innovation.

 Industry Mentor: Josh Shapiro, Chief Marketing Officer, PIM Brands, Inc.